Self-help groups for mental health: Effectiveness

 Self-help groups are effective for helping people cope with, and recover from, a wide variety of problems.
 German Talking Groups have been shown to be as effective as psychoanalytically oriented group therapy.
 Participation in self-help groups for mental health is correlated with reductions in psychiatric hospitalizations, and shorter hospitalizations if they occur.
 Members demonstrate improved coping skills, greater acceptance of their illness, improved medication adherence, decreased levels of worry, higher satisfaction with their health, improved daily functioning and improved illness management.
 Participation in self-help groups for mental health encourages more appropriate use of professional services, making the time spent in care more efficient.
 The amount of time spent in the programs, and how proactive the members are in them, has also been correlated with increased benefits.
 Decreased hospitalization and shorter durations of hospitalization indicate that self-help groups result in financial savings for the health care system, as hospitalization is one of the most expensive mental health services.
 Similarly, reduced utilization of other mental health services may translate into additional savings for the system.

 While self-help groups for mental health increase self-esteem, reduce stigma, accelerate rehabilitation, improve decision-making, decrease tendency to decompensate under stress, and improve social functioning, they are not always shown to reduce psychiatric symptomatology.
 The therapeutic effects are attributed to the increased social support, sense of community, education and personal empowerment.

 Members of self-help groups for mental health rated their perception of the group's effectiveness on average at 4.3 on a 5-point Likert scale.

 Social support, in general, can lead to added benefits in managing stress, a factor that can exacerbate mental illness.

 List

 Adult Children of Alcoholics & Dysfunctional Families

 Adult Children of Alcoholics (ACA)/Dysfunctional Families is a Twelve Step, Twelve Tradition program for people who grew up in dysfunctional homes.

+Depression and Bipolar Support Alliance

+The Depression and Bipolar Support Alliance (DBSA) is a mutual aid organization for people with depression and bipolar disorder with over 300 local chapters and 700 support groups in the United States.